rymilton/bdt_omnifold_example/README.md

 # bdt_omnifold_example
 Examples of the boosted decision tree OmniFold for inclusion into RooUnfold.
+The work is primarily based off the paper Ryan Milton, et al, "Tools for unbinned unfolding", JINST 20 P05034 (2025).

 ## Environment
 To run the examples in this repository, you need the following packages: